 We currently maintain several qualified and nonqualified defined benefit plans as a result of various mergers, acquisitions and divestitures involving the Company and its various businesses, as well as changes implemented by the Company and its predecessors in retirement programs.
-All of the plans identified below have been frozen and closed to new participants.
+All of the plans identified below have been frozen with respect to future benefit accruals and closed to new participants.
 The normal retirement age for all Company-sponsored pension plans is 65.

-The Viacom Pension Plan
+The Viacom Pension Plan (the "VPP")